 “No.” I said, scrabbling to catch hold of them.
 “I’m not – ”

 But she was already lifting up the hammer in both hands, staggering a little with the effort, then turned the handle to watch the steel glint as it caught the light.
-“Notice on the red dots over here?
+“Notice the red dots over here?
 Borden spent months perfecting those, I hear.
 A perfect replica of a murder weapon.”

 I held the glass in both hands, trying to look for a waiter to shove it to.
 Trying to keep my gaze anywhere else.
 “The Southside Massacre, yeah.
 With the movie and all, who hasn’t heard of it?”
 I sighed and placed the glasses beside one of the exhibits.
 “I mean, strip away all the crazy mermaid stories, and it’s a pretty standard crime.
 Jealous wife, clueless husband, we all know the story.”

 “Oh, that old thing?
 It’s not really display material.
-Maybe a few academics would recognize it, but it lacks the panache of the Egg.
+Maybe a few academics would recognize it, but it lacks the sheer panache of the Egg.
 That whole era carried such romanticism, did it not?”
+I chewed my lip.
+There were many words that came to mind regarding the Russian Revolution.
+I wasn’t sure romantic was one of them.

 “The late Mr. Kritides was a great friend of mine,” Gust said, utterly relaxed now that he was in his home element, lounged in a plushy old armchair with all the cameras rolling, “a consulting detective of the highest caliber.
 It’s an honor, a true honor, to be hosting his student.
 You’re a special one, aren’t you?
 The son of Kritides’s assistant, I believe?”

 Ryan shrugged, stepping forward so the cameras could get a better view.
 He tucked his hands into the pocket of his suit jacket.
 His whole outfit was a charcoal grey, right down to the tie.
-“My father was Mr. Kritides’s attorney, though I’m told he offered some little assistance in his cases.
+“My father acted as Mr. Kritides’s attorney, though I’m told he offered some little assistance in his cases.
 I have to say, they both had some colorful stories to tell about you as well.
 I’d offer a few for the crowd, but no doubt you wouldn’t want me to further delay your evening plans.”

 Gust tapped his fingers against his table.
 “You guessed right.
 Now, as I’ve heard Mr. Neville, you’re quite new to the investigating business, aren’t you?
 How old are you again?
 Twenty-five?
 Twenty-one?
 Nineteen?”

-But logic doesn’t do anything against the hurt.
-I clenched my fists to keep them from trembling, but Ryan seemed utterly unperturbed.
+For his part, Ryan seemed utterly unperturbed, or maybe he was just too tipsy to even notice.
 He scratched his chin.
-“I was thinking about that… thing you were telling me about last night.
+“I was thinking about that thing you were telling me about last night.
 You know, with those fu – pho bowls from that purple place.
 You were telling me about this Sri Lankan statue you were reading up on.”
 He coughed into his sleeve.
-“Taro?”
+“The one with Taro?”

 “So, what about it?”